 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at email@example.com

 You may have noticed that every time your toddler comes across something new, be it an object or a person or a situation, he will look at you for your reaction or approval before he interacts with it.
-That is called social referencing; a tool which helps babies explore the world around in a safe manner by relying on the caregiver’s cues.
-By better understanding how social referencing psychology works in babies, you can learn to use it to make him develop better.
+That is called social referencing; a tool that helps babies explore the world around them in a safe manner by relying on the caregiver’s cues.
+By better understanding how social referencing psychology works in babies, you can learn to use it to make them develop better.

 What Is Social Referencing?

 Going by the social referencing definition, it is the process through which infants read their parents’ or caregivers’ responses to regulate their own response towards persons, objects, and situations.
 It is an important mechanism that allows infants to understand and explore the world around them.